openenclave/openenclave/new_platforms/vscode-extension/README.md

 1. Right click on `deployment.*.json` (or `deployment.debug.*.json`)
 1. Select `Create Deployment for Single Device` or `Create Deployment at Scale`.

+### Debug your Open Enclave solution.

+Debugging your standalone project's enclave is easy.

+1. You can simply hit `F5`.
+This will configure you cmake, run the build, start QEMU, and load the host and enclave symbols into an instance of the debugger.
+1. Set breakpoints in the files you wish to debug.
+1. Open the **Terminal** view and enter `/mnt/host/bin/<solution-name>`

+    The debugger has been configured to break at TA_InvokeCommandEntryPoint.
+This will happen twice.

 ## Requirements

 ### Install [Visual Studio Code](https://code.visualstudio.com/)